luiggidev/react-course/README.md

 # react-course

-This Repository servers as a placehold for the content and progress of the React Developer Course (w/ Hooks and Redux) from Andrew Mead.
+This Repository serves as a placeholder for the content and progress of the React Developer Course (w/ Hooks and Redux) from Andrew Mead.